 8. Pithla Bhakri – Maharashtrian Gram Flour Porridge

-Pithla Bhakri or Jhunka Bhakri is the essence of Maharashtrian cuisine.
-People in this state also call it “Farmer’s meal” because it is an incredible gift after a long and tiring working day on the fields.
+Pithla Bhakri (aka Jhunka Bhakri) is the essence of Maharashtrian cuisine.
+People in this state also call it “Farmer’s meal” because it is an incredibly fulfilling and nourishing dish after a long and tiring working day in the fields.

-This food is an abundant nutrition source for you.
-You will supplement fiber, potassium, protein, and carbohydrates after eating Pithla Bhakri.
+This food is an abundant source of nutrients.
+It can provide you with fiber, potassium, protein, and carbohydrates.

-Aamti or Dal is one of the delicacies that help Maharashtrian cuisine reach the world.
-The distinctive yellow of the curry created from lentils will fascinate you.
-This food was born in the Indus Valley Civilization.
+Aamti is one of the delicacies that help Maharashtrian cuisine reach the world.

-In the ancient Indo-Aryan language, its name means “to split”.
-Its traces existed in 300 BC.
 Nowadays, you can find about 51 different types of Dal.
-This food contains many vitamins, minerals, and proteins that are beneficial for your body.
+But no matter what dal you choose, this food contains many vitamins, minerals, and proteins that are beneficial for your body.

 Find out all things about the history of delicious Dal.